-Overall, the most frequently reported user group benefiting from the research results was the private sector, followed by pofessional or industrial associations and practitioners.
+Overall, the most frequently reported user group benefiting from the research results was the private sector, followed by public and semi-public organizations and institutions.
 Research users varied by area of application of the research; for example engineering projects tended to benefit the private sector most while research on the environment tended to benefit the federal, provincial and/or municipal governments.